Generic name: ezetimibe and simvastatin [ ez-ET-i-mibe-and-SIM-va-stat-in ]

 Avoid eating foods high in fat or cholesterol, or ezetimibe and simvastatin will not be as effective.

 Vytorin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Vytorin: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Vytorin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have:

 muscle weakness in your hips, shoulders, neck, and back;

 trouble lifting your arms, trouble climbing or standing;

 fever, unusual tiredness;